This post is sponsored by Mezzetta. All opinions are my own.

 This vegetarian baked pasta recipe is packed with fresh veggies, plenty of ooey gooey cheese, and yummy penne pasta.
 It’s total comfort food!

-Pasta is definitely an indulgence, so I filled this easy veggie baked pasta with lots of fresh veggies.
+Pasta is definitely an indulgence, so I filled this easy vegetarian baked pasta with lots of fresh veggies.

 This Cheesy Veggie Pasta Bake is simple to prepare, and I have a secret for cutting down on prep time in baked pasta recipes.
 Instead of making my own sauce, I use a ready-made tomato basil (or marinara) pasta sauce!